Darryl Cato-Bishop: Professional career

 Cato-Bishop was invited to rookie mini-camp with the New York Jets, but was not offered a contract.

-Los Angeles KISS

-On June 26, 2014, Cato-Bishop was assigned to the Los Angeles KISS.
+On June 26, 2014, Cato-Bishop was assigned to the Los Angeles KISS of the Arena Football League (AFL).
 He recorded two sacks in 4 games as a rookie.
 On September 24, 2014, the KISS picked up his rookie option.

-Boston Brawlers

 Cato-Bishop played for the Boston Brawlers of the Fall Experimental Football League.

-Orlando Predators

-On November 30, 2015, he was assigned to the Orlando Predators.
+On November 30, 2015, he was assigned to the AFL's Orlando Predators.

-Cleveland Gladiators

-Cato-Bishop was assigned to the Cleveland Gladiators for the 2017 season.
+Cato-Bishop was assigned to the Cleveland Gladiators of the AFL for the 2017 season.

-Albany Empire

-On March 19, 2018, Cato-Bishop was assigned to the Albany Empire.
+On March 19, 2018, Cato-Bishop was assigned to the Albany Empire of the AFL.

-Baltimore Brigade

-On April 3, 2019, Cato-Bishop was assigned to the Baltimore Brigade.
+On April 3, 2019, Cato-Bishop was assigned to the AFL's Baltimore Brigade.